hexagon5un/Forth-vs-UV-EPROMS/README.md

 ## Dump ROMS

-call up folie
+1. call up folie
-include h if you need to
+2. include eprom.fs if you need to
-call up folie with the -c parameter to dump output to a file "folie -p /dev/ttyUSB0 -c dump_`now`.txt" head -n -1 dump_2018-12-02-233500.txt | tail -n +2 > foo
+3. call up folie with the -c parameter to dump output to a file
+4. "folie -p /dev/ttyUSB0 -c dump_`now`.txt"
+5. head -n -1 dump_2018-12-02-233500.txt | tail -n +2 > foo

-dump-all
+6. dump-all
-(wait 15 min)
+7. (wait 15 min)
-then edit the file to keep just the hex dump then use xxd to convert to bits if needed.
+8. then edit the file to keep just the hex dump
+9. then use xxd to convert to bits if needed.